wqyzeng/wqyzeng.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)

 I am currently a grade 12 student at David Thompson Secondary School.
 An aspiring software developer, I will probably be studying either computer science at UofT or applied science at UBC next year.
-In my spare time, I enjoy playing basketball, listening to lofi, and watching anime.
+I enjoy playing basketball, snowboarding, listening to lofi, and watching anime.